Best of Albania Tour Description

 This morning, visit to the Jewish Synagogue and the city center of Saranda.
 Drive to Vlora along the mountain road known as Albanian Riviera, enjoying the beautiful and dramatic scenery and landscapes of the Ionian Coastline.
 En-route visit the Ali Pasha Fortress at Porto Palermo Bay.
 Lunch at Dhermi restaurant (or Llogara).
 Proceed to Vlora through Llogara Pass (3500 feet above sea level).
 In the afternoon visit the Muradie Mosque.
 Dinner and overnight at hotel “Partner” (alternative hotel “Paradise Beach”) in Vlora.
 This city has a long history, but its main claim to fame is as the place where Albanian independence was proclaimed in 1912.
 (B, D)

 Breakfast.
 Morning visit of the Citadel, built on top of a rocky hill, the Cathedral of St. Nicholas (Onufri Museum), and the Church of St. Mary of Vllaherna (13 C), which has 16th century mural paintings by Onufri, Albania’s most famous Medieval painter, and his son Nicola.
-Drive to Lushnja.
-Lunch in Ardenica monastery.
+Lunch at a local restaurant.
 Drive to Tirana for dinner and overnight at hotel “Mondial.”
 (B, D)

 Day 11: Tirana – Airport